 Sunday Morning Class

 The class is just 55 minutes long, meeting in the church library at 9:00 am, an hour before the Sunday morning worship service.
-The class format consists of a 30 minute DVD presentation by the teaching professor, leaving the remainder of class time for discussion.
+Class format consists of a 30 minute DVD presentation by the teaching professor, leaving the remainder of class time for discussion.